NYPL-Simplified/opds-web-client/README.md

 );
 ```

-For an example of OPDS Browser in use as a React component, see [NYPL-Simplified/circulation-web].
+For an example of the application in use as a React component, see [NYPL-Simplified/circulation-web].

 ### React Component Props

 - `collectionUrl`: optional URL of an OPDS Acquisition or Navigation feed to load.
 Default: `null`
 - `bookUrl`: optional URL of an OPDS Entry to load.
 Default: `null`
 - `pageTitleTemplate(collectionTitle: string, bookTitle: string) => string`: optional function that accepts a collection and book title and returns an HTML page title.
 Default: `undefined`
-- `Header`: optional custom React component class to render in place of OPDS Browser's default header.
-This `Header` will receive one prop, `BrowserLink` which should be used for links to collections or books that OPDS Browser should load, and one child, a `Search` component that will only be present when the loaded collection links to an Open Search Description document.
+- `Header`: optional custom React component class to render in place of the client's default header.
+This `Header` will receive one prop, `CatalogLink` which should be used for links to collections or books that the client should load, and one child, a `Search` component that will only be present when the loaded collection links to an Open Search Description document.
 Default: `undefined`
-- `BookDetailsContainer`: optional custom React component class to render in place of OPDS Browser's default `BookDetails` component.
-This `BookDetailsContainer` will receive three props: the current `collectionUrl` and `bookUrl`, and `refreshBrowser`, a function that can be called to refresh the collection and/or book. `BookDetailsContainer` will also receive the default rendered `BookDetails` component as a child.
+- `BookDetailsContainer`: optional custom React component class to render in place of the client's default `BookDetails` component.
+This `BookDetailsContainer` will receive three props: the current `collectionUrl` and `bookUrl`, and `refreshCatalog`, a function that can be called to refresh the collection and/or book. `BookDetailsContainer` will also receive the default rendered `BookDetails` component as a child.
 Default: `undefined`
 - `computeBreadcrumbs`: same as in "Standalone Config Options" above

 ### React Component Context

-The OPDSBrowser React component should be rendered within a [React context](https://facebook.github.io/react/docs/context.html) that includes two items:
+The OPDSCatalog React component should be rendered within a [React context](https://facebook.github.io/react/docs/context.html) that includes two items:

 - `router`: any object that implements the `push`, `createHref`, and `isActive` methods of react-router's [context.router](https://github.com/reactjs/react-router/blob/master/docs/API.md#contextrouter)
 - `pathFor(collectionUrl: string, bookUrl: string) => string`: a function that accepts a collection URL and book URL and returns a string that will become the web browser's relative URL upon navigating to a new collection or book